New page on the blog

 With the Brazilian Blowout – or Escova Progressiva as we call it in Brazil – the must have hair product for 2010, I’m getting a growing number of questions from people confused by the dazzling array of before’n'after products designed for use with Keratin hair straightening treatments.

-I’ll be adding a new page all about these products in the next few weeks, but in the meantime here’s a quick guide to Keratin care products designed both to boost and improve the fabulous results of Escova Progressiva and to maintain them for as long as possible between applications.
+I’ll be adding a new page all about these products soon, but in the meantime here’s a quick guide to Keratin care products designed both to boost and improve the fabulous results of Escova Progressiva and to maintain them for as long as possible between applications.

 Pre Keratin Clarifying Shampoos